edoswaldgo/edoswaldgo.github.io/_posts/2020-08-17-replicating-lightroom-mobile-using-rawtherapee.md

 **Note:** I am using a modified neutral profile for my camera that's why the SOOC shot is quite flat.
 {: .notice}

-## Raw Therapee - Settings
+## RawTherapee - Settings

-Upon checking other default settings, I noticed that "Noise Reduction" is enabled in Raw Therapee by default.
+Upon checking other default settings, I noticed that "Noise Reduction" is enabled in RawTherapee by default.
 Maybe this is the answer for the lack of detail issue.

-Also, I recently found out that Raw Therapee supports custom color profiles and these profiles are included in the [Adobe DNG Converter][dng-converter] software.
+Also, I recently found out that RawTherapee supports custom color profiles and these profiles are included in the [Adobe DNG Converter][dng-converter] software.

 I wonder if these settings are sufficient enough to replicate the default output Adobe Lightroom.
 Let's try applying the tweaks using the steps below.